The stock market has had circuit breakers—temporary trading

 Over the years, exchanges and regulators have added other measures aimed at helping markets find their bearings during exceedingly choppy times, such as the May 2010 “flash crash,” when $DJI fell 9% in about 10 minutes, then quickly reversed course.

-For example, the U.S. Securities and Exchange Commission in 2012 approved a “limit up/limit down” mechanism to address market volatility by preventing trades in listed equity securities when triggered by large, sudden price moves in an individual stock.
+For example, in 2012, the U.S. Securities and Exchange Commission approved a “limit up/limit down” mechanism to address market volatility by preventing trades in listed equity securities when triggered by large, sudden price moves in an individual stock.
 The mechanism is intended to prevent trades in individual securities from occurring outside of a specified price band based on the average price of the stock over the preceding five-minute trading period.

 Market-wide circuit breakers can be triggered at three thresholds measured against the previous trading day’s closing price of the SPX.